 How It Works

-How Gemmetric turns AI visibility into a repeatable system
+How Gemmetric turns AI Visibility Infrastructure into a repeatable system

 AI does not rank your business.
 It decides whether it can trust it.
 Gemmetric measures how visible, understandable, and confident AI systems are when they encounter your business online.